tess-vu/south-africa-healthcare/README.md

 | 85+        | object   |   37093 |       99 |
 | geometry   | geometry |   39177 |    38380 |

 2023 Ward shapefile and population (SA_Wards2020.dbf and census_ward_2023_with_pop.csv)

-\nJoining with CSV where population data lives and filtering down to Gauteng and KZN.
+Joining with CSV where population data lives and filtering down to Gauteng and KZN.
 ```
 wards = wards.merge(
     wards_with_pop[['WardID', 'Total',]],